Virtual Playing Orchestra: “It covers all the needs” – vitalker

-Virtual Playing Orchestra now consists of 2 parts: wave files and scripts.
+Virtual Playing Orchestra consists of 2 parts: wave files and scripts.
 These two things work together.
 The scripts configure the use of the wave files.
-You need to download the “Wave Files” (if you don’t already have Virtual Playing Orchestra version 2.x) plus at least one of the “Standard Orchestra” sfz scripts or the “Performance Orchestra” sfz scripts (depending on how you want to control the sounds) then unzip each zip file in the same place and in the same way as you did with version 2.x (if you have version 2.x), or wherever your DAW (digital audio workstation) can find the files you unzip.
-Either way, all .zip files need to be unzipped in the same place and in the same way.
+You need to download the “Wave Files” plus at least one of the “Standard Orchestra” sfz scripts or the “Performance Orchestra” sfz scripts (depending on how you want to control the sounds) then unzip each zip file in the same place and in the same way as you did with the wave files, or wherever your DAW (digital audio workstation) can find the files you unzip.
+Either way, all .zip files need to be unzipped in the same place and in the same way (i.e. extract the .zip files into the same sub-directory, “Virtual-Playing-Orchestra3” for example).

 IF YOU ARE ASKED IF YOU WANT TO OVERWRITE EXISTING FILES, SAY YES.